resbaz/nectar-cloud-lessons/README.md

 1. [ ] As a Chromebook user can I have an online SSH like resbaz.cloud.edu shell tool?
        [Crosh](http://www.howtogeek.com/170648/10-commands-included-in-chrome-oss-hidden-crosh-shell/)
        Or [Chrome Shell](https://chrome.google.com/webstore/detail/secure-shell/pnhechapfaindjhompbnflcldabbghjo)
 1. [ ] Could we use three cup game, three card monty, etc. as example of moving data files around on your local and remote server?
 1. [ ] Should we create a booklet for attendees to take away with them - and to use during the session?
 1. [ ] Remove or improve the play!

-## For "Train the Trainer

-1. [ ] As in Software Carpentry, should trainers who submit a GitHub correction get a certificate?

 # Versioning